When to visit Japan to see the cherry blossoms? 桜の見頃はいつ？

-Where and when to see the cherry blossoms in Japan
+Where and when to see cherry blossoms in Japan?

-The ever-popular blossoming of cherry blossoms, sakura, is a national event in Japan.
-However, the transience of flowers and unpredictability of nature make forecasting when they'll bloom difficult.
-Fortunately, serious studies and statistics are carried out each year by the Japan Meteorological Agency to provide an idea of a good time to visit.
+The ever-popular blossoming of cherry flowers, Sakura, is a national event in Japan.
+However, the transience of flowers and unpredictability of the nature make forecasting difficult.
+Fortunately, serious studies and statistics are carried out each year by the Japan Meteorological Agency to provide accuracy of the best time for cherry blossom.

-It's important to distinguish the time when flowers start to bloom, kaika, from when they reach full bloom, mankai.
-If there's no bad weather, there are about seven days between these two moments and the flowers only bloom for about five or six days.
-So there is a maximum of two weeks between the flowers bloom and then fall from the trees.
+It is also necessary to distinguish when cherry blossoms open , kaika , from when they reach full bloom , mankai .
+If there is no bad weather, there are about seven days between these two times and the flowers only stay in bloom for about five or six days.
+There is therefore a maximum of two weeks between the hatching of the buds and the fall of the flowers.

-Good news though: with Japan extending over 3,000km from the north to the south, it's possible to admire the cherry blossoms from early March to early May.
-Indeed, the sakura zensen, "cherry blossom front", moves from south to north, the islands of Okinawa to Hokkaido.
-Not only that but as there are over 100 varieties of cherry trees throughout Japan, if you're not after the most sought variety (Somei Yoshino), you will more than likely see the blossoming of at least one of the other species if you're traveling between early March and early or mid-May, depending on the region.
+The good news : with Japan extensive area of over 3,000km from the north to the south, it's possible to admire the cherry blossoms from early March to early May.
+Indeed, the sakura zensen, "the progress of the cherry blossom front", moves from south to north, the islands of Okinawa to that of Hokkaido.
+Not only that, but as there are over 100 varieties of cherry trees throughout Japan, if you're not after the most sought variety (somei yoshino), you will more than likely see the blossoming of at least one of the other species if you're traveling between early March and early or mid-May, depending on the region.

-- Read more: 16 amazing facts about cherry trees in Japan
+- Read also : 16 surprising facts about cherry trees in Japan

 Different varieties can be distinguished by the shape and number of flower petals (from five to over one hundred petals!) and their color, which can vary from white to yellow, or dark pink, through many shades of pale pink.
 Some species even change color during their flowering (fugenzo).